-In spite of the fact that one of the most common questions is related to the platform to start with, we won’t tell anything new: it’s clear that one should start with iOS and shift to Android later!
+In spite of the fact that one of the most common questions is related to the platform to start with, we won’t tell anything new here.
+It’s clear that one should start with iOS and shift to Android later.

-Seize a new market converting your app to Android
+Enter a new market by porting an iOS app to an Android

 According to the statistics, iOS dominates the western markets, the US, England, Canada, Australia, and Ireland in particular.
 Yes, talking about the global trend Android is the dominant here, however, a lot of developers start with iOS, shifting to Android later.
 The reason here is pretty simple - their target audience is mostly concentrated on the markets, dominated by iOS.